isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_feb.rst

 If a pathway is active, we might expect strong correlations between the participating genes.
-The pathways come from `Reactome <https://reactome.org/>`_ which was supplied by the `Bader Lab <http://baderlab.org/GeneSets>`_ and can be found in our Query of the Month table, isb-cgc:QotM.Reactome_a1.
+The pathways come from `Reactome <https://reactome.org/>`_ which was supplied by the `Bader Lab <http://baderlab.org/GeneSets>`_ and can be found in our Query of the Month table, isb-cgc:QotM.Reactome_a1 (a1 indicates annotation).

 For the remainder of this month's episode, we'll go through the app, and see how it works.